Galactosialidosis: Molecular biology

 Galactosialidosis is caused by a mutation in the CTSA gene.
 This gene encodes the enzyme cathepsin A, which forms a protein complex with neuraminidase-1 and beta-galactosidase to break down fats, sugars, and proteins ingested by lysosomes.
 Cathepsin A is required in this process because within the complex, it prevents neuraminidase-1 and beta-galactosidase from breaking down prematurely, so that they may perform their functions properly.
-When the CTSA gene is mutated, the protein structure of cathepsin A is defected, making it incapable of binding to other proteins or form complexes.
+When the CTSA gene is mutated, the protein structure of cathepsin A is defective, making it incapable of binding to other proteins or forming complexes.
 This leads to a deficiency of beta-galactosidase (GLB1) and neuraminidase-1 (NEU1).
 As a result, the lysosome is unable to break down toxic substances and waste builds up within the cell.